Sant La is a resource in the following areas

 Low Income Tax Clinic

-The Sant La LITC offers free assistance to eligible taxpayers who have unresolved issues with the IRS.
+The Sant La LITC provides information to low income tax payers and offers free assistance to eligible taxpayers who have unresolved issues with the IRS.

 Refugee and Asylee Services